How to Use a Rowing Machine Even If You’re a Total Beginner

 Perfect Your Pace, Then Sync Your Stroke

-If you’re using the Peloton App to do a Row class on a different rowing machine, Katie suggests paying the most attention to your pace number.
+If you’re using the Peloton App to do a Row class on a different rowing machine, Katie suggests paying the most attention to your pace.
 “Instructors will reference four pace intensities, Easy, Moderate, Challenging, and Max,” she says.
 “As the paces get more intense you want your pace or split number to be lower.”
-The changes in your pace as you move from one intensity to another will likely be just a few seconds, while the difference from your Easy pace and your Max pace will probably be 30 or fewer seconds, so don’t expect drastic changes in your number.
+As you move from one intensity to the next, you’ll likely see marginal changes in your pace (likely just a few seconds), while the difference between your Easy pace and your Max pace will probably be 30 or fewer seconds.

 Once you have a handle on your pace, you can try to sync your stroke rate.
 “Instructors will also call out ranges for the stroke rate,” Katie says.
-If you’re new to rowing, start by trying to stick to the lower end of the stroke rate range and maintaining a consistent rate as opposed to starting on the high end and bouncing around within the range.
-The ability to drive with the same amount of power every single stroke is what is going to improve your pace as well as your rowing in general.
+If you’re new to rowing, start by trying to stick to the lower end of the stroke rate range and focusing on consistency as opposed to starting on the high end and bouncing around within the range.
+Your ability to drive with the same amount of power every single stroke is ultimately what’s going to improve your pace as well as your rowing in general.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.